AlexeyBoiko/DgrmJS/README.md

 This way you can set any attribute of any shape object.

-Result is a draggable circle with “Title” text:
+Result is a draggable circle with "Title" text:

 <img src="https://raw.githubusercontent.com/AlexeyBoiko/DgrmJS/doc/img/dgrmjs-simple-shape-drag.gif" alt="draggable shape" width="500" />